gbinal/p-o-d.github.com/schema.md

 Distribution        | Connects a dataset to available distributions.                                                                                                  | distribution
 Size                | The size of the downloadable dataset.                                                                                                           | size
 Homepage URL        | Alternative landing page used to redirect user to a contextual, Agency-hosted "homepage" for the Dataset or API when selecting this resource from the Data.gov user interface. | landingPage
 RSS Feed            | URL for an RSS feed that provides access to the dataset.                                                                                        | feed
+System of Records   | URL to the System of Records related to this dataset.

 ### Further Metadata Field Guidance